grundic/yagocd/README.rst

 Code Organisation
 -----------------
 The code in the library organized as follows: the main entry point, that user should use is :code:`yagocd.client.Yagocd` class.
-Creating instance of it gives you access to all properties and actions gocd server provides.
+Creating instance of it gives you access to all properties and actions GoCD server provides.
 This class contains list of managers, each of which is responsible for it's particular area.
 Each manager could be accessed as a property of :code:`Yagocd` class.
 Here is list of them: